“A focus on care, concern and developing healthy lifestyles.”

 The Health and Physical Education Learning Area at Rossmoyne Senior High School aims to provide students with learning experiences that empower students to become confident and capable lifelong participants of healthy and active lifestyles.
 Students are given opportunities to develop skills and abilities through the many contexts in which our learning area offers.
 Our programs are designed to be engaging with a developmental focus on pastoral care, teamwork, cooperative learning, leadership and building important relationship skills for the future.
 Our teachers believe in educating the “whole child” and hope to meet the needs of every student in their care.

 The Health and Physical Education curriculum has been shaped by five (5) propositions:

 - A focus on educative purposes such as learning in, through and about movement;

 - Taking a strengths-based approach to support students in developing knowledge, understanding and skills students require to make healthy, safe and active choices;

-- Value Movement and it forms the basis of daily life.
+- Value movement which forms the basis of daily life.
 Some of our movement contexts assist with performance in other subjects;

 - Include a critical inquiry approach.

 Through a focus on care and support, our teachers model the types of behaviour that develop good attitudes and values towards health and physical activity.
 We do this to help each child reach their potential and develop important social critical skills as part of a holistic program.
 As we recognise the role the family has to play in also developing healthy attitudes for now and into the future, we encourage parents to keep in contact with us over their child’s journey in our programs.

 The school has excellent facilities including a 25m swimming pool, a large gymnasium with sprung floor, a Health and Wellness Centre (yoga, pilates, boxercise, etc.), a Weight and Fitness Centre, walk-top tennis courts and two outdoor turf surfaces.
 Considerable care is given to students in regards to sun exposure by rotating classes through the gymnasium and fitness centres where possible.